|

 - It does not readily corrode due to a

-permanent Al2O3 aluminium oxide layer on the surface which does not flake off
+forms on the surface and does not flake off

-and protects the aluminium from further oxidation.
+like rust does from iron, and so protects the aluminium from further oxidation.

-construction, window frames, hifi chassis etc.
+construction and other fittings, window and greenhouse frames, hifi chassis etc.

-- Its a good conductor of heat and can be
+Its a good conductor of heat and can be

 used in radiators.

-- Its quite a good conductor of electricity, and
+Its quite a good conductor of electricity, and

 also because its light, it is used in conjunction with copper (excellent